bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	-  be documented with a description for the method
 	- have documentation of the parameters and return types.
 - Variables should be in **Camel** case and should convey intent.
 Unless necessary, variables must be final
+- Consntant should be in **Upper** case.
+If word separation is desired
  - Classes must also be documented to provide a description of the purpose of the class

 ### Common Object Types
 The following are the common object types that form the three common architectural layers namely; Facades, Services and Data Access layers.
 Following are the guidelines for these objects.